Operation: Mechagon Workshop M+ guide — The War Within Patch 11.1.7

 • For a detailed guide and tactics, please refer to the full guide.

-Among all the latest contents in The War Within Season 2, there is a new selection of Mythic+ dungeons for players to conquer.
+Among all the latest contents in The War Within Season 2, there is a new Mythic+ dungeon rotation for players to conquer.
 Last time, we’ve discussed the Operation: Floodgate M+ walkthrough.
 And today, we’ve created a Mechagon Workshop mythic plus guide to help you with all the changes, tactics, tips, and tricks needed to complete this dungeon easily.

 Buy Mythiс+ Dungeons Bulk Deal